chika-kasymov/chika-kasymov.github.io/_posts/2017-01-30-UITextField_And_Auto_Suggestion.md

 9. `fieldIdentifier` helper variable to differentiate fields.
 10. `maxNumberOfRows` is a variable to provide maximum number of rows to show in suggestion view instead of default number.

-Now to finish we need to provide getters and setters using `<objc/runtime.h>` which will be used on runtime.
-Below are few examples how it can be achieved for variables of type `BOOL`, `CGRect` and `UITableView`:
+Now to finish we need to provide getters and setters using `<objc/runtime.h>` which will be used at runtime.
+Below are few examples how it can be achieved for variables of type `BOOL`, `CGRect`, and `UITableView`:

 ``` objc
 // in UITextField+AutoSuggestion.m